-I got a great variety of tomato plants this spring from Seed Saver’s Exchange and Peaceful Valley Farm Supply, and they seem pretty healthy.
-Plus, I did ask the experts at Organic Gardening, and even if there is a bit of blight, the tomatoes are still edible, which is a good thing, since being married to an Italian means I am responsible for a lot of sauce.
+I got a great variety of tomato plants this spring from Seed Savers Exchange and Peaceful Valley Farm Supply, and they seem pretty healthy.
+Plus, I did ask the experts at Organic Gardening, and even if there’s a bit of blight, the tomatoes are still edible—which is a good thing, since being married to an Italian means I’m responsible for a lot of sauce.

 Over the years I’ve gotten my sauce making down to its most simple essence.
 I have tried removing the skins and seeds, which is really time-consuming, and there’s not that much of a taste benefit, if you ask me.
 (Plus, don’t you think there are a lot of vitamins in those skins?)
 I’ve tried adding all sorts of flavorings.
 I’ve tried canning.
 But I’ve finally landed on a simple sauce that I freeze in wide-mouth mason jars and everyone loves (or at least no one complains).

-2: Fill your blender, Vitamix, or food processor with cleaned and halved tomatoes, with every single bad spot cut out.
+2. Fill your blender, Vitamix, or food processor with cleaned and halved tomatoes, with every single bad spot cut out.
 This is a very important step—never eat, cook, or preserve something that isn’t perfect.

-3: Add one or two raw cloves of garlic, ½ teaspoon of salt, and a sprig of basil and blend to a pulp.
+3. Add one or two raw cloves of garlic, ½ teaspoon of salt, and a sprig of basil and blend to a pulp.

-4: Add the garlic/basil mix to the pot.
+4. Add the garlic/basil mix to the pot.

-5: Keep adding blended tomatoes, garlic, salt, and basil until you have run out of tomatoes.
+5. Keep adding blended tomatoes, garlic, salt, and basil until you have run out of tomatoes.
 (Sometimes I’ll have 8 to 10 blenders full of tomato pulp).

-6: Simmer on the stove for hours.
+6. Simmer on the stove for hours.
 Really, hours.
 You want the sauce to at least get reduced to half of what it was when you first put it in.
 If you have patience to wait longer, it will only get better.

-7: Clean some wide-mouth mason jars, fill with the hot sauce, and put the lids on.
+7. Clean some wide-mouth mason jars, fill with the hot sauce, and put the lids on.

-8: When the jars have cooled significantly, put them in the freezer.
+8. When the jars have cooled significantly, put them in the freezer.
 Make sure to label and date them.